Two charged with murder following fatal shooting of 3-year-old in July

 BUFFALO, N.Y.
-(WIVB) — The two people who were previously identified as persons of interest in July’s fatal shooting on Donovan Drive have each been indicted on two counts of murder.
+(WIVB) — The two people who were previously identified as persons of interest in July’s fatal shooting on Donovan Drive have each been indicted on murder and assault charges.

 Jonay Robinson, 25, and Dequan Richardson, 22, have been accused of killing Shaquelle Walker, who was three years old at the time of his death.
 Three other people were shot during that incident, but they survived.